NiceneNerd/BCML/docs/trouble.md

 If you have already done so, try remerging.
 If it still doesn't work, it could be a more complicated problem with your mod configuration; consider clearing your mods and starting fresh.

+### New items added by my mod(s) have no names or descriptions

+Check to make sure your region and language settings in BCML match your game, and then remerge.